hamler-lang/docs/guides/08_ForeignFunctionInterface.md

 -- foreign import ffi1 :: forall a b.
 Atom -> Atom -> a -> b
 ```

 Where `ffi1` is a function takes in two atoms to locate the function in Erlang lib, and the number 1 means this function needs 1 argument.
+There are more in the lib.